Stocksbridge Park Steels F.C.: History

 Former assistant manager of local rivals Worksop Town Peter Rinkcavage was appointed as Stocksbridge's new manager, and in the 2005–06 season he led the team to a sixth-place finish, sufficient to qualify for the play-offs for promotion to the Northern Premier League Premier Division.
 After holding Kendal Town to a 1–1 draw in the semi-final, the Steels lost a penalty shoot-out, ending their hopes of promotion.

 The following season Stocksbridge again finished in sixth place, although with only two teams promoted, it was not high enough to qualify for the play-offs.
 Stocksbridge did, however, defeat Worksop Town to win the Sheffield and Hallamshire Senior Cup.
 Following this win manager Rinkcavage resigned in order to return to his former club, Worksop, as manager, with Gary Marrow replacing him for the 2007–08 season, for which the club was placed in the Southern section of the now-regionalised Division One.
 Stocksbridge again qualified for the play-offs, but lost to Sheffield.
 In the 2008–09 season, the Steels again qualified for the play-offs and defeated Belper Town in the final to gain promotion to the Northern Premier League Premier Division for the first time.
 During the following season, Marrow resigned as manager and was replaced by Simon Collins.
 The Steels spent five years in the Premier Division, never finishing out of the bottom half of the table, and were relegated at the end of the 2013–14 season.

 In 2017, Stocksbridge qualified for the end of season play-offs in their bid to return to the Premier Division, but were beaten in the semi-finals by Spalding United.
 Geographical re-organisation of the NPL saw them play in Division One East in 2018–19, and Division One South East in 2019–20.
+The 2024–25 season saw the club promoted back to step three as Division One East play-off winners.